Polydisperse collision kernels in droplet-laden turbulence with implications for rain formation: Results

-To obtain \cref{fig:blending}(a), $\tilde{\Gamma}$ was evaluated with the kernels $\Gamma_{0i}$ and $\Gamma_{ii}$ obtained from the DNS data.
-In general, these terms are unclosed.
-Modeling the bidisperse turbulent collision kernel therefore leaves one with the task of developing models for $\Gamma_{0i}$ and $\Gamma_{ii}$.
-As described above, the monodisperse kernel is affected by the combined mechanisms of preferential concentration and the sling effect.
-Modeling it remains an active area of research, which is beyond the scope of the present work.
-Most models exploit that the collision kernel can be expressed by the product of the terms $\langle w_r \rangle$ and $g(R)$, which appear to follow power-law behaviors\cite{rosaKinematicDynamicCollision2013} and/or rely on fitting to DNS data (e.g., Ref.~\citenum{wangStatisticalMechanicalDescription2000}).
-A fundamental difficulty for the modelling of the monodisperse collision rate is the fact that $w_r$ depends largely on the 'memory' that particles collect along different trajectories before collisions occur. \cite{panRelativeVelocityInertial2010}
+Figures~\ref{fig:model_and_errors}(b,c) show the relative errors of our model with respect to the DNS data at $Re_\lambda=418$ and $Re_\lambda=179$, respectively.
+For both Reynolds numbers, the predictions generally agree with the DNS results to within 10\%.
+Larger errors are seen primarily for small Stokes numbers around the diagonal, since the collision kernel is near zero in this region, thus amplifying the relative error signal.
+Overall, the predictions of our parameterization fit the DNS data significantly better than the Onishi/Zhou model, whose relative error is shown in \cref{fig:model_and_errors}(d).
+The Onishi/Zhou predictions deviate most strongly for off-diagonal pairs with $St\gtrsim1$, where the overestimation of the bidisperse correlation coefficient with \cref{eqn:rho_Zhou} is most pronounced.

-In comparison, modeling the $\Gamma_{0i}$ kernel is more straightforward.
-In this case, preferential concentration does not play a role, and the collision dynamics reduce to the effect of the RRV.
-James \& Ray~\cite{jamesEnhancedDropletCollision2017} have derived analytical expressions for $w_r$ based on assumptions that apply to different scenarios.
+Recall that $\Gamma_{0i}$ describes the collisions between droplets with $St_0\ll1$ (tracer-like) and $St_i$.
+In order for \cref{eqn:parameterization} to yield a complete model for the bidisperse collision kernel, an explicit expression for $\Gamma_{0i}$ is required (whereas $\Gamma_{ii}$ can be modeled with the Onishi model).
+In this regime, preferential concentration is negligible ($g_{i0}(R)\approx1$ for sufficiently small $St_0$), and the collision dynamics are dominated by the RRV.
+James \& Ray~\cite{jamesEnhancedDropletCollision2017} derived analytical expressions for $\langle w_r\rangle$ under various limiting assumptions.
 They demonstrate that with $St_j \ll1$, the RRV obeys the linear scaling $w_r\sim St_i$ if $St_i \lesssim 1$ and exponential scaling of the form $w_r \sim \exp(-1/St_i)$ for $St_i \gg 1$.
-Since $g(R)\approx 1$ in this regime, we can apply the scaling of the RVV to that of the collision kernel.
-In \cref{fig:blending}(b), we show the $\Gamma_{0i}$ kernel obtained by approximating $St_0=0.02$ and apply the two scaling laws.
-It is evident that the kernel agrees well with the predictions for $w_r$ provided by Ref.~\citenum{jamesEnhancedDropletCollision2017}.
+Since $g(R)\approx 1$ in this regime, we can translate the scaling of the RRV to the collision kernel.
+In \cref{fig:Gammai0}, we show the $\Gamma_{0i}$ kernel obtained using $St_0=0.02$ and apply the two scaling laws.
+The DNS data are well described by these fits.